risen228/rke2-bootstrap/README.md

 source <(wget -qO- https://raw.githubusercontent.com/risenforces/rancher-bootstrap/main/balancer.sh)
 ```

-The command will ask you to specify the following:

-- Hostname - choose the load balancer domain or remain default by pressing Enter

-- All `server` nodes IPs divided by comma (including master)
-  For example: `1.1.1.1,2.2.2.2,3.3.3.3`

-Wait for command to be finished.
+Answer the questions and wait for command to be finished.

 Later, when you add new `server` node, navigate to `/etc/nginx/nginx.conf` and add a new `server ...` line in all sections.